 Productivity Hack #10: Stay Motivated

-All too often, productivity is severely dampened simply because employees aren’t motivated at all.
+All too often, a total lack of motivation severely dampens employee productivity.
 When you lose your motivation, you lose the ability to stay productive.

 STAY MOTIVATED—This seems pretty simple but we all know that we can’t always stay a step ahead.